liferay/liferay-docs/develop/tutorials/articles/maven/setting-up-maven.markdown

 `liferay-releases`), you also have a repository for your Liferay plugin snapshots (i.e., `liferay-snapshots`).

-Let's configure your new repository servers in your Maven environment so you can install artifacts to them.
+Next, you can configure your new repository servers in your Maven environment to enable you to install artifacts to them.

 ## Configuring Local Maven Settings [](id=configuring-local-maven-settings-lp-6-2-develop-tutorial)